 Care home fees - who pays?

 If you need residential care in a care home your local authority may ask you to pay towards the cost.
-This factsheet looks at local authority rules on charging for residential accommodation.
-This section is an overview because the rules are complicated.
-This section is for people with mental illnesses and their carers.
+This page looks at local authority rules on charging for residential accommodation.
+This page is an overview because the rules are complicated.

 - Your local authority should charge you for residential care services if you can afford to pay.

 - Your local authority will do a financial assessment to work out if you have to pay towards the care home cost.